 - Every time a Homeworld Quartz soldier other than Jasper has appeared in flashbacks and accounts, normally in numbers rather than one, they've fared much worse than Jasper does.
 Pearl curbstomped two on her own and Garnet and Bismuth account taking on entire platoons of them, whereas Jasper alone was able to give Garnet a seriously tough fight.
 It turns out this is because Jasper isn't a normal Quartz; she's "the ultimate Quartz", born absolutely perfect with no flaws to be found, and the gems fought by the Crystal Gems in flashback were likely shoddy Beta Kindergarten products.

 - Malachite being able to match Alexandrite in pure physical strength (and in some cases exceed her), despite being outnumbered two to one and Alexandrite also having a Quartz composing her also foreshadowed that Jasper was abnormally powerful.

 - Freak Lab Accident: Jasper is more or less the result of the Homeworld deciding to throw injectors down at complete random, in a rushed attempt to create as many Gems for Cannon Fodder as physically possible.
-During this, they somehow managed to accidentally cause everything that could go right in making a Gem happen all at once, creating a completely flawless "ultimate Quartz".
+During this, they somehow managed to accidentally cause everything that could go right in making a Gem to happen all at once, creating a completely flawless "ultimate Quartz".